David-Nesry/ME4C/docs/RFQ Socket Mobile [18139].md

 ## 2.1 Request for Quotation

-COMPANY is asking for a quotation from each BIDDER to get a sense of pricing and products available on the market.
+XXX COMPANY is asking for a quotation from each BIDDER to get a sense of pricing and products available on the market.
 Although this RFQ does not bind COMPANY to making a purchase, COMPANY would like to make a decision within the next few days on a single vendor for this product.

 ## 2.2 Definition of Terms

 BIDDER – The word “BIDDER” shall mean any vendor that submits a response to this Request for Proposal.

-COMPANY – The word “COMPANY” shall mean Dicom Transportation Group.
+COMPANY – The word “COMPANY” shall mean XXX Transpor Group.

 CONTRACTOR – The word “Contractor” shall mean the successful BIDDER.